 Glasses can be left at OPSM and SPECSAVERS at Kawana Shopping Town and SPECSAVERS in Currimundi Village.
 The White Lady Funerals in Caloundra and the office of the State MP for Kawana, Jarrod Bleijie, also collect glassses for the club.

-Club members support this project by collecting ring pulls from aluminium cans which are then sold for cash which is used as a fund raiser for the fellowship.
-If you would like start a collection at home or at your business contact us and we will make sure the ringpulls are passed on to the fellowship.
+Club members support this project by regular donations and collecting ring pulls from aluminium cans which are then sold for cash which is used as a fund raiser for the fellowship.
+If you would like start a collection at home or at work or maybe the untis where you live if you have one of those containers for change bins, we will be happy to collect them and pass them on.